javajenks/ivz-rasa/data/nlu.md

 - yes can i create a case please
 - can i create a new case please
 - can i create a case please
+- NAV for IVZ Equity fund is off today
+- create a case
+- this is a new case
+- a new case

 ## intent:listen_to_joke
 - Can you tell me a joke ?